hbahadirsahin/go-grpc-basic-url-parser/README.md

 This repository is created for as a result of a technical interview task.

+Note that I have no past Go, gRPC and webpage parsing experience before.

 # Introduction

 The aim of the task is to write a gRPC server (Nope, I won't give too much detail, just google it) which will serve a "ParseURL"